enfogroup/aws-cdk-compliance/README.md

 * NodejsFunction, compliant NodeJS Lambda Function Construct

-The NodejsFunction Construct blocks use of runtimes which is not the latest node runtime.
-If you try to instantiate a Function using an old runtime it will throw.
-Custom runtimes are not affected.
+The following Security Hub findings are managed by the Function Construct.

+* [[Lambda.2] Lambda functions should use supported runtimes](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-standards-fsbp-controls.html#fsbp-lambda-2), hard enforced.
+We limit the supported runtimes to only the latest for each language.
+Custom runtimes are also fine

 NodejsFunction creation example